bkazaz/PlaneMe/README.md

 no two links intersect.
 You can group nodes by right-clicking on them and pressing 'g'.

+Available actions:

+* *left-click* moves a node.
+* *right-click* selects a node.
+* 'c' Checks on weather the graph is planar and if so, moves to the next level.
+* 'n' Moves to the next level (no score/bonus is gained).
+* 'g' Groups selected nodes (see below).
+* 'q' Quits the game... :-(

 In order for nodes to be grouped, the following criteria must hold

-* They should be connected
+* They should be connected.
-* Their links should not intersect
+* Their links should not intersect.
-* They should be simple nodes (not already grouped ones)
+* They should be simple nodes (not already grouped ones).

 Be careful, grouping nodes reduces your bonus!